-NAME AGE PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS YEAR FIRST ELECTED DIRECTOR Felix Zandman(1) 72 Chairman of the Board and Chief Executive Officer of the Company.
+NAME AGE PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS YEAR FIRST ELECTED DIRECTOR Felix Zandman(1) 73 Founder, Chairman of the Board and Chief Executive Officer of the Company.
 President of the Company until March 1998.
 Chief Executive Officer since the Company's inception.
 Chairman of the Board since 1989.
-1962 Avi D. Eden(1) 53 Vice Chairman of the Board and Executive Vice President of the Company since August 1996.
-General Counsel to the Company for more than the past five 1987 Robert A. Freece(1) 60 years.
-Senior Vice President of the Company since May 1994.
+1962 Avi D. Eden(1) 54 Vice Chairman of the Board and Executive Vice President of the Company since August 1996.
+General Counsel to the Company for more than the past five years.
+1987 Robert A. Freece(1) 61 Senior Vice President of the Company since May 1994.
 Vice President of the Company from 1972 until May 1994.
-1972 Richard N. Grubb(1) 54 Executive Vice President of the Company since August 1996.
+1972 Richard N. Grubb(1) 55 Executive Vice President of the Company since August 1996.
 Treasurer and Chief Financial Officer of the Company since May 1994.
 Vice President of the Company from May 1994 to August 1996.
 Mr. Grubb has been associated with the Company in various capacities since 1972.
-1994 Eliyahu Hurvitz 68 President and Chief Executive Officer of Teva Pharmaceutical Industries Ltd. for more than the past five years.
-1994 Gerald Paul(1) 52 President of the Company since March 1998.
+1994 Eliyahu Hurvitz 69 President and Chief Executive Officer of Teva Pharmaceutical Industries Ltd. for more than the past five years.
+1994 Gerald Paul(1) 53 President of the Company since March 1998.
 Chief Operating Officer of the Company since August 1996.
 Executive Vice President of the Company from August 1996 to March 1998.
 Vice President of the Company from May 1993 to August 1996.
-President Vishay Electronic Components, Europe from January 1994 to August 1996.
-Employed by Vishay Europe GmbH since February 1978.
-1993 Edward B. Shils(2)(3)(4)(5) 85 Consultant; Ph.D.; Director Wharton Entrepreneurial Center and George W. Taylor Professor Emeritus of Entrepreneurial Studies, The Wharton School, University of Pennsylvania.
-1981 Ziv Shoshani(6) 34 Executive Vice President Specialty Products Division since 2000, including responsibility for oversight of Measurements Group Division (a position previously held by former director Henry Landau).
+President Vishay 1993 Edward B. Shils(2)(3)(4)(5) 86 Consultant; Ph.D.; Director Wharton Entrepreneurial Center and George W. Taylor Professor Emeritus of Entrepreneurial Studies, The Wharton School, University of Pennsylvania.
+1981 Ziv Shoshani(6) 35 Executive Vice President Capacitors Group since 2001, Executive Vice President Specialty Products Division in 2000, including responsibility for oversight of Measurements Group Division.
 Prior to that, Mr. Shoshani served in various capacities including Senior Vice President Precision Resistors, Worldwide Foil Resistors Manager, Plant Manager Holon, Israel, and Quality Control Manager Holon.
 Employed by the Company since 1995.
-N∕ A Luella B. Slaner 81 61 Investor for more than the past five years.
-Chairman of CMS Companies for more than the past five years.
-1989 1993 Jean-Claude Tine(2) 82 Investor for more than the past five years.
+2001 Mark I. Solomon(2)(3)(4)(5) 62 Chairman of CMS Companies (financial advisory services) for more than the past five years.
+1993 Jean-Claude Tine(2) 83 Investor for more than the past five years.
 1988

-NAME AGE PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS YEAR FIRST ELECTED DIRECTOR Marc Zandman(7) 39 Vice President Corporate Marketing since January 2001.
-President Vishay Israel Limited since April 1998 (a position previously held by former director Abraham Inbar).
+NAME AGE PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS ELECTED DIRECTOR Marc Zandman(7) 40 Vice President Corporate Marketing since January 2001.
+President Vishay Israel Limited since April 2001 1998.
 Prior to that, Mr. Zandman served in various capacities including Executive Vice President of Vishay Israel Limited from 1997 to 1998 and Vice President from 1996 to 1997.
 Employed by the Company since August 1984.
-N/ A Ruta Zandman(8) 63 Employed by the Company since October 1993 as a Public Relations Associate in the Investor Relations Department.
-In that capacity, Mrs. Zandman has attended meetings of the Board of Directors and various investor, sales and Company functions.
-N/ A
+Ruta Zandman(8) 64 Employed by the Company since October 1993 as a Public Relations Associate in the Investor Relations Department.
+2001